Implementing the vision of a delta reconnected to its river

 Even as restoration projects are implemented, scientists and Coastal Louisiana residents know that the delta as it exists today will not be the delta of the future.
 Major rivers have a natural tendency to shift over time.
 The Mississippi River and its Delta are more dynamic than most rivers, but over the past hundred and fifty years, man-made levees and other human engineering has straitjacketed the river on its current course.
 Today's rapid land loss and ecosystem degradation clearly demonstrate the unsustainable nature of the status quo.

 Over the next 100 years, the path and shape of the Mississippi River from Old River Control (where the Atchafalaya splits off) to the current Birdsfoot Delta is likely to change, and with it so will the hydrology and geomorphology of the delta.
 Sea level rise and climate change will also fundamentally alter the landscape and biological composition of the delta.
-Louisiana is beginning to plan for these changes in the State Master Plan.
+Louisiana is beginning to plan for these changes in the Louisiana 2012 Coastal Master Plan.

-In addition to the State Master Plan, engineers and scientists from around the world are joining in a design competition to show how the lower Mississippi River and Delta of the future could look.
+In addition to the Coastal Master Plan, engineers and scientists from around the world are joining in a design competition to show how the lower Mississippi River and Delta of the future could look.
 Imperative to this effort will be showing how the delta can maintain its ecosystem and its economic and community roles while these fundamental changes take place.

 - Coastal Protection and Restoration Authority of Louisiana, "Assessment of 'Lessons Learned' from the Operations of Existing Freshwater Diversions in South Louisiana."

 - MRGO Must Go, "Mister Go Isn't Gone Yet."

 - National Academy of Sciences, "Drawing Louisiana's New Map: Addressing Land Loss in Coastal Louisiana."